 Employees earn an additional four equivalent workdays of local sick leave per school year concurrently with state personal leave.
 Local sick leave is noncumulative.
 Local sick leave days must be taken prior to state leave days as an incentive for employees to accumulate state days which can be traded toward years of service for retirement.

 Sick Leave Bank

 • OISD operates a sick leave bank program for qualifying employees.
 See Appendix D for guidelines and forms.
+The appendix can be located on the district website.

 Vacation

 Policy DED

 Family and Medical Leave (FML)-General Provisions